 For more information about mentioned tourist attractions in the Southern Pearl of Morocco, you can check this article about The Top Things To See And Do In Agadir.

 Every region in Morocco has its own special habits for breakfast.
 Berber breakfast is based on organic ingredients: different types of handmade bread, olive oil, olives, cakes drizzled with honey, and melted butter.
 Also, you have to taste Amlou (mixture of almonds and Argan oil) which is one of the main components of the Berber breakfast.

 Where to Sleep/to Stay

-First of all, you have to pay attention to this point: if you are an unmarried couple looking for a double room, many hotels will refuse.
+First of all, if you are an unmarried couple looking for a double room, many hotels will refuse.
 They only allow married couples to share a room.

 The main budget accommodation area is in the Nouveau Tablorjtu.
 You pay around 150–180 Dh for a simple double room and around 80 Dh for a basic hotel with crappy toilets.
 In high season, try to arrive early as hotels tend to fill up quickly.

 Also, there is a decent selection of upscale and attractive hotels which are located next to the coast along oued Souss road and 20 Aout Avenue and in Founty area.

 There is an authentic Souk in Agadir called Souk El Had (Sunday Market) located in the Corner of Avenue Abderrahim Bouabid and Rue du 2 Mars.
 The Souk is open daily except for Monday from 9 am-8 pm and the busiest on Weekends.